jgavert/Unvoid/README.md

 --------
 * Can draw a multicolored and rotating cube.
 * Works on Win/Linux!
-* Ability to hack it in your favorite editor {project files for Visual Studio 2012 and sublime text2 with sublimeclang}
+* Ability to hack it in your favourite editor {project files for Visual Studio 2012 and sublime text2 with sublimeclang}

 Controls
 --------
-* Movement with wasd or arrow keys, and look with mouse.
+* Movement with 'wasd' or arrow keys, and look with mouse.
 * '1' to grab mouse.
 * '2' to reload shaders.
 * '3' to toggle fps limit.